dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_Total_ACK_NACK_RX_plot.pdf}
-\captionof{figure}{ACK/NACK packets (83/385) mostly up to 30 required, and one outlier at 80.
+\captionof{figure}[ACK/NACK packets (83/385) mostly up to 30, 80 outlier]{ACK/NACK packets (83/385) mostly up to 30 required, and one outlier at 80.
 (A) Attenuation zones evident and do not affect number of ACK/NACKs.
 (B) Vodacom requires more ACK/NACK responses than MTN.
 They share similar characteristics at a difference of 40dBm RSRP.
 (C) Significant variation in tests, although eDRX tests show the greatest number.
 (D) ECL does not seem to affect ACK/NACK count}
 \end{center}
 \end{minipage}